araobp/sfdc-demo/connected_app/REST_CALLOUT_TO_HEROKU.md

 ```

 My Heroku dyno starts sleeping after the duration of 30 minutes inactivity.
-That is the reason why the callout script in this repo MUST be asynchronous: either @future or Queueable Apex.
+That is the reason why the callout script in this repo MUST be asynchronous: either @future(callout=true) or Queueable Apex.

 ## APEX code